KorfLab/algorithms/README.md

 Outputs

 + TSV
-+ CSV
 + JSON

 ## dust ##

 Mask sequences with an entropy filter.
 The window size and entropy should have default parameters and command line options.
 There should be an option to change the output from N-based (hard) masking to lowercase (soft) masking.

 Inputs